Gadag, India: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, D and M. Be sure to pick the necessary kind.
-The majority of adapters currently being sold are simply plug changers and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C, D and M. Make sure to pick the necessary type.
+Most adapters on sale are just plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most locations.

 What to do in Gadag, India